101. Life-Long Knowledge

 Dr. Aurora Roldan

-Today's farmers face daunting challenges requiring combined efforts from like communities and more.
-Tomorrow's farm leaders must learn to coordinate across many disciplines and communicate effectively with others from various socio-economic backgrounds.
-Team based approaches have a better chance of solving challenging problems related to managing, operating, and protecting important agricultural lands as well as understanding impacts to their surroundings.
+Island ecologies are central to bridging urban and non-urban agribusinesses.
+Tomorrow's leaders must learn to coordinate across many disciplines and communicate effectively with others from various socio-economic backgrounds.
+Team approaches have a better chance of solving challenging problems related to managing, operating, and protecting important agricultural lands as well as understanding impacts to their surroundings and urban neighbors.

 "Play is the highest form of research."